 We think that security is an enabler for the business.
 Sourcegraph is committed to proactive security, and addressing vulnerabilities in a timely manner.
-We approach security with a can-do philosophy, and look to achieve product goals while maintaining a positive posture, and increasing our security stance over time.
+We approach security with a can-do philosophy, and look to achieve product goals while maintaining a positive posture, and improving our security stance over time.

 - New members onboarding guide